Tracyanne Campbell: Career

+In 2026 Campbell was featured singing on the song "Bad Husband" which was the third track from the album Ever The Optimist by The Trashcan Sinatras.

+Personal life

-Campbell dated Murdoch, the lead vocalist of the band Belle and Sebastian, for three years in the 2000s.
+Campbell dated Stuart Murdoch, the lead vocalist of the band Belle and Sebastian, for three years in the 2000s.

 After bandmate and friend Carey Lander died in 2015, Campbell wrote Lander's obituary for the Guardian.